-\ development of sites will require Masterplan to set out detailed requirements and expectations - Annex B and appearance of the various areas of the town (see Annex C: Town Character Appraisal) that currently constitute the builtup area of Epping town.
+and appearance of the various areas of the town (see Annex C: Town Character Appraisal) that currently constitute the built-up area of Epping town.
 Developments in the town centre will be expected to include a substantial proportion of residential flats within schemes.
 Policy 16 below contains a strong presumption against the loss of bungalows in areas such as The Orchards.